Taxing the Rich:

 ~14.78%

 New York doesn't use a formal surtax structure like Massachusetts, but its 2021 budget aggressively expanded high-income brackets.
-The rate on income over $1 million jumped from 6.85% to 9.65% - a 2.8-point increase.
-New York City residents face a further local income tax of up to 3.876%, making New York City one of the highest-tax jurisdictions for high earners in the country at roughly 14.78% combined state and city.
+The rate on income over $1 million jumped from 6.85% to 9.65%.
+NYC residents face a further local income tax of up to 3.876%, making the city one of the highest-tax jurisdictions for high earners in the country.
+In the first half of fiscal year 2026, New York tax revenue exceeded initial projections by roughly $3 billion - driven significantly by high-income collections.

 2021 hike projection: ~$4.3B/yr